sarasame00/sarasame00/README.md

 ---

 I am a final-year Physics student at the Universitat Autònoma de Barcelona, with a strong academic foundation in theoretical and computational physics.
 I have research experience in many-body quantum systems and scientific computing, and I am currently seeking opportunities for my final degree project (Spring 2026).

-My academic interests are evolving, and I am particularly drawn to the intersection of **quantum mechanics and computation**.
-I am currently exploring fields such as **quantum information and quantum computing**, where I hope to deepen my understanding and contribute through research.
+My academic interests are evolving, and I am particularly drawn to the intersection of quantum mechanics and computation.
+I am currently exploring fields such as quantum information and quantum computing, where I hope to deepen my understanding and contribute through research.
 ---

 ## Research Experience